Download This Bill in Microsoft Word format

 Section 58-42-250.
 The owner or user of an onsite distributed energy resource may proceed with construction and installation of the facility after receiving approval from the local or county authority with appropriate permitting jurisdiction.
 An electrical utility shall not delay or prohibit commencement of construction or installation beyond the date of permitting approval.

 Section 58-42-310.
-(A) Before one hundred and eighty days after the enactment of this act, each electrical utility will offer net metering service to customers with onsite distributed energy resources.
+(A) As soon as practicable, and not to exceed thirty days after the enactment of this act, each electrical utility shall file with the commission a net metering tariff consistent with this section and begin offering net metering service to customers with onsite distributed energy resources.

 (B) For net metering service, the net electrical energy measurement must be calculated in the following manner: